 Strategy is an activity every organization performs annually and a strategy related to compliance, security, privacy, and risk should be part of the overall strategy.

 Make it easy for your organization to evidence their commitment to the cause and adapt easily as laws and regulations change.

 Documentation, training, and internal meetings are just part of the communication process and all are important in building an organizational brand.
-Often times the negative news related to a breach goes viral before the real story is clear.
-However, companies have overcome the potential PR hit in these situations because of their culture, brand, and the trust the public trust has in the company.
+Oftentimes, the negative news related to a breach goes viral before the real story is clear.
+However, companies have overcome the potential PR hit in these situations because of their culture, brand, and the confidence the public trust has in the company.